 - The ledger is used to prepare a set of final accounts at the end of a given period…normally at the end of each financial year.
 These final accounts include such things as a Profit and loss account, a Balance sheet and a Trading account.
 These accounts may be necessary for taxation or other purposes.

-In our next article we will discuss the bookkeeping entry systems and explore the terms we have encountered in this article in greater detail.
+In our next article we will discuss the bookkeeping entry systems, cash accounting and explore the terms we have encountered in this article in greater detail.